api-platform/docs/core/jwt.md

 Note that the `setfacl` command relies on the `acl` package.
 This is installed by default when using the API Platform docker distribution but may need be installed in your working environment in order to execute the `setfacl` command.

-This takes care of using the correct passphrase to encrypt the private key, and setting the correct permissions on the keys allowing the web server to read them.
+This takes care of keypair creation (including using the correct passphrase to encrypt the private key), and setting the correct permissions on the keys allowing the web server to read them.

 Since these keys are created by the `root` user from a container, your host user will not be able to read them during the `docker-compose build caddy` process.
 Add the `config/jwt/` folder to the `api/.dockerignore` file so that they are skipped from the result image.